Krv-Analytics/Thema/README.md

 # coal_mapper

 ## Description
-An implementation of the Kepler Mapper to analyze various energy datasets.
+An topolgical clustering pipeline that combines `UMAP` and the `Mapper` algorithm to analyze various energy datasets.